AkramMoussaoui/GeoHash/README.md

 ## About

-This project is about saving geohashes of geographique points into a blockchain.
+This project is about saving geohashes (using H3) of geographique points into a blockchain.

 The class diagram was made following the OGC (Open Geospatial Consortium) standard.